Anthropology

 Textbook

-PLEASE READ FOOTNOTE: Independent study courses are offered through agreements with individual faculty members.
-To enroll, students must meet with an instructor who then submits an independent study contract during the first two weeks of the quarter.
+Footnote: Independent study courses are offered through agreements with individual faculty members.
+To enroll, students must meet with an instructor who then submits an independent study contract during the first week of the quarter.
 Students must discuss enrollment and potential projects with interested faculty members.
 For more information please contact Sam Connell at 650.949.7197 or connellsamuel@fhda.edu or Katheryn Maurer at 650.949.7751 or maurerkatheryn@fhda.edu.